TAX-FREE DISTRIBUTIONS from IRA/QCD

 Benefits of a QCD

 One of the largest benefits of a QCD is fulfilling all or part of your RMD while avoiding paying taxes on the gifted amount of the RMD.
 Due to the decreased balance of your IRA, it may minimize future required withdrawals.
-To avoid being taxed, the gift must be made directly from your IRA, and you may donate up to $100,000 to a charity.
+To avoid being taxed, the gift must be made directly from your IRA.
+You may donate up to $108,000 to a charity per year in QCDs, as long as that individual is 70½ years old or older.
+For married couples, each spouse can make QCDs up to the $108,000 limit for a potential total of $216,000.

 If you are taking distributions on your IRA that you don’t need or want, consider making a charitable gift through a QCD.
 Here is a sample letter you can adjust for your administrator.
 Sample Letter to IRA Administrator